Looking to make a crack at clean eating this year? Here are my top 10 tips for making clean eating work for your family (on a budget).

-I can’t emphasise this one enough, especially if you are clean eating on a budget, and want to save a few pennies this year.
+I cannot emphasize this one enough, especially if you are clean eating on a budget, and want to save a few pennies this year.

 Why do that, when there is so much awesome stuff you can be eating fresh every season?
-If I go to the Farmer’s markets at the moment, applies are 5lbs for $5, persimmons are 3lbs for $3 – makes sense to buy those things now right?
-When the season is ending, and they are selling off the last of the produce for cheap – preserve it (see below).
+If I go to the Farmer’s markets at the moment, apples are 5lbs for $5, persimmons are 3lbs for $3 – makes sense to buy those things now right?
+When the season is ending, and they are selling off the last of the produce for cheap – preserve it by canning or even just freezing (see below).

 (5).
 PRESERVE the season.

-For example, this summer our peach trees produced so much fruit I had to learn how to can, because no one wanted to take anymore peaches off my hands (imagine!), and I didn’t want them to go to waste.
+For example, this summer our peach trees produced so much fruit I had to learn how to can because no one wanted to take any more peaches off my hands (can you imagine!), and I didn’t want them to go to waste.
 I now have peaches for the rest of the year – some canned, and some in the freezer.